Psychtoolbox-3/psychtoolbox-3.github.com/docs/BasicSoundInputDemo.md

 maxsecs      = Maximum number of seconds of sound to capture.
 Defaults to
                infinite - sound is recorded until a key is pressed.

+device       = Deviceindex of audio card to use.
+Auto-Selected if omitted.